asyncapi/website/pages/docs/community/styleguide/inclusive-language.md

 Some examples include -
 - Using “fixing the navbar is good to start with” instead of “fixing the navbar is very easy”.
 - Linking complex topics which most of our audience won’t be able to understand.
+- Avoid using phrases like "As you already know, the Fourier series is a mathematical method used to represent periodic functions."
+- Avoid including phrases like "You're probably familiar with the concept of compound interest, so I won't go into too much detail about it."